 - One official transcript from every previous college/university attended — Please submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.
 Transcripts should be issued to you, collected by you, and subsequently sent to the School of Education & Human Development in the original, unopened envelopes.
 Instructions on where to mail transcripts are provided in the application.

-- Master's degree in education or related field.
+- Master's degree in education or related field from a regionally accredited University.
 Students without appropriate master's level course work in P-20 or community-based education fields may be required to complete additional course work.

 - We recommend a 3.2 GPA in graduate-level course work

 - $50 application fee for domestic students, $75 application fee for international students (paid via credit card, e-check or by mailing in a check)

 - Please note: Admissions interviews may be a required component of the application process

 Step 2.
 Submit your application.
 Your application must be submitted online.
 Please visit the link below to set up your user name and password to access the online application.

 Step 3.
 Monitor your email.
 All communication regarding the status of your application, questions we may have, as well as admissions decisions will be sent to the email address you provide to us.